turingschool/backend-curriculum-site/module2/lessons/intro_to_rebasing.md

 ## Learning Goals

 * Understand the difference between merge and rebase workflows
-  * Know when and when not to rebase
+* Explain when and when not to rebase
 * Identify pros and cons of each method
-* Squashing Commits
-* Other helpful Git shortcuts

 ## Vocabuarly
 * git log
-* git commmit
+* commmit
-* git merge
+* merge
-* git rebase
+* rebase

 ## WarmUp
 * What is the flow of commands to create a git repository locally and save your work?